-Links to downloading the app were available on the Health Ministry Website, but was not widely promoted in the media.
-Even with the limited exposure, about 1.5 million people have downloaded it and 400,000 people have uninstalled it, according to the response of the Health Ministry to a supreme court appeal.
-However, the second version was only downloaded by 22 thousand people, and most users have uninstalled the first version.
+Links to download the app were available on the Health Ministry Website, but it was not widely promoted in the media.
+Even with limited exposure, about 1.5 million people have downloaded it, and 400,000 people have uninstalled it, according to the Health Ministry’s response to a Supreme Court appeal.
+However, the second version was only downloaded by 22,000 people, and most users have uninstalled the first version.

 GSS Cellular Tracking

-The second technology is based on centralized cellular tracking which is operated by Israel's General Security Services (GSS), dubbed “The Tool”.
-The technology is based on surveillance of cellular companies' data centers of all of the cellular phones operating in Israel.
-According to news sources, it routinely collects information from cellular companies, identifies the location of the phone through cellular antenna triangulation and GPS data for all Israeli citizens, but only makes use of it with a court order.
-The Israeli government had authorized the use of this technology for contact tracing on March 16th, 2020, claiming that the GSS is the only entity that has the means to quickly and efficiently deploy a contact tracing technology.
-Due to petitions to Israel’s high court, the government had suspended the tool on June 8th, but then reinstated it under a broader legislation on July 1st 2020.
-On July 15, a supplementary bill was introduced that combined the use of HaMagen app in companion with the GSS’s tool, based on the number of new confirmed cases.
+The second technology, dubbed “The Tool,” is based on centralized cellular tracking operated by Israel’s General Security Services (GSS).
+This technology is based on surveillance of cellular companies' data centers of all of the cellular phones operating in Israel.
+According to news sources, it routinely collects information from cellular companies and identifies the location of the phones of all Israeli citizens through cellular antenna triangulation and GPS data, but only makes use of it with a court order.
+The Israeli government authorized the use of this technology for contact tracing on March 16, 2020, claiming that the GSS is the only entity that has the means to quickly and efficiently deploy contact tracing technology.
+Due to petitions to Israel’s high court, the government suspended the tool on June 8, but then reinstated it under a broader legislation on July 1, 2020.
+On July 15, a supplementary bill was introduced that combined the use of the HaMagen app with the GSS’s tool, based on the number of new confirmed cases.

 Figure 3: Architecture of the GSS Cellular Tracing Technology (“The Tool”)